apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukraine’s ‘dragon drones’ rain molten metal on Russian positions in latest terrifying battlefield innovation**
+**Bitcoin Prices Plunge Below $53,000 As Multiple Factors Fuel Losses**

-You can read more about it [here](https://www.cnn.com/2024/09/07/europe/ukraine-thermite-dragon-drones-intl-hnk-ml/index.html).
+You can read more about it [here](https://www.forbes.com/sites/digital-assets/2024/09/06/bitcoin-prices-plunge-below-53000-as-multiple-factors-fuel-losses/).

 ## Requirements
 - Python 3.8